Vocational education and training (VET) regulators

 The Australian Skills Quality Authority (ASQA)

 ASQA is the national VET regulator, established under the National Vocational Education and Training Regulator Act 2011 (NVETR Act).
-ASQA is responsible for the registration of RTOs under the NVETR Act and monitoring their compliance with national VET standards.
+ASQA is responsible for the registration of registered training organisations(RTOs) under the NVETR Act and monitoring their compliance with national VET standards.

 ASQA also has related responsibilities including the regulation of VET accredited courses and functions as a designated authority under the Education Services for Overseas Students Act 2000.
 Further information about ASQA is available on the ASQA website.